Debbie Allen: Cat on a Hot Tin Roof

 In 2008, Allen directed the all-African-American Broadway production of Tennessee Williams' Pulitzer Prize-winning drama Cat on a Hot Tin Roof, starring stage veterans James Earl Jones (Big Daddy), her sister Phylicia Rashad (Big Mama) and Anika Noni Rose (Maggie the Cat), as well as film actor Terrence Howard, who made his Broadway debut as Brick.
 The production, with some roles recast, had a limited run (2009 – April 2010) in London.
 She also directed and starred in the 2001 play and its television adaptation The Old Settler.

 Television director and Grey's Anatomy

-In 2000s and 2010s, Allen directed television shows, including 44 episodes of All of Us, as well as Girlfriends, Everybody Hates Chris, How to Get Away with Murder, Empire, Scandal, and Jane the Virgin.
+In the 2000s and 2010s, Allen directed television shows, including 44 episodes of All of Us, as well as Girlfriends, Everybody Hates Chris, How to Get Away with Murder, Empire, Scandal, and Jane the Virgin.
 In 2011, she joined the cast of ABC medical drama Grey's Anatomy playing the role of Dr. Catherine Fox.
 As of the 12th season, she served as an executive producer.
 In 2020, she directed the musical film Christmas on the Square starring Dolly Parton for Netflix.